 So It appears adding fermented foods to your diet is a smart move on all fronts.

 First of all, fruits are a healthy source of fiber, vitamins, and antioxidant polyphenols to heal the inflamed gut lining.
 Fruits also offer water content to aid digestion and transit of toxins out of the gut.
 They also are a good source of prebiotics aiding in replenishing good bacteria in the gut.

 Great fruits to consider for gut health include bananas, rich in fiber B vitamins, potassium, and magnesium to aid in overall health as well as gut health.

 Consider Kiwi for instance which has a large amount of soluble fiber and vitamin C. Other fruits to consider include pears, apples, raspberries, and blueberries provide many helpful nutrients for gut health.

 Another good fruit to eat for leaky gut is pineapple.
-It is rich in bromelain that will help fight candida overgrowth a great source of zinc, potassium, and iron, copper and manganese.
+It is rich in bromelain that will help fight candida overgrowth a great source of zinc, potassium, iron, copper, and manganese.

 To support gut health, you should include wholesome lean protein from sources such as wild-caught fish like salmon, grass-fed beef, free-range chicken, and eggs raised organically are best.

-The key is to make sure they meet comes from animals not treated with antibiotics and hormones substances that can lead to gut irritation and leaky gut.
+The key is to make sure the meat comes from animals not treated with antibiotics and hormones, substances that can lead to gut irritation and leaky gut.